hundeboll/grind/README.markdown

 Dependencies
 ------------

-`grive`is written in python, and since the Google API Client only supports python2, so does `grive`.
+`grind`is written in python, and since the Google API Client only supports python2, so does `grive`.
 It uses the following non-standard python modules:

 * google-api-python-client - for handling all the nasty http stuff
 * oauth2client - for signing in on Google Drive